-Students are broadly encouraged to use computers, though there are arguments for and against.
-On the one hand it makes one's notes and essays more 'inviting' to read later, and in writing an essay it becomes possible to postpone commitment to all the stages in an argument until the very end of the essay-writing process.
-On the other hand there is a danger of getting out of practice in hand-writing time-limited examinations, especially University examinations, in which computers are not normally used.
+Students are broadly encouraged to use computers, though there is a danger of getting out of practice in hand-writing time-limited examinations, especially University examinations, in which computers are not normally used.
+You are advised to practise hand-writing in advance of those examinations.